 After U.S. Steel said repairs at Clairton Coke Works are a month ahead of schedule, the Allegheny County Health Department on Tuesday revised an order against the company that required it to significantly curb emissions from three of its Pittsburgh-area facilities.

 The plants were releasing sulfur dioxide at a rate the health department calculated to be five times above what was allowed under their permits after a fire in December damaged Clairton’s pollution controls.
-The other facilities, which include U.S. Steel’s Irvin and Edgar Thompson plants, had been using coke oven gas produced at Clairton that was not going through those controls.
+The other facilities, which include U.S. Steel’s Irvin and Edgar Thomson plants, had been using coke oven gas produced at Clairton that was not going through those controls.

 U.S. Steel appealed the order, saying it could not meet the deadlines and that compliance — by substantially extending the time coal bakes in its ovens or idling parts of the coke works — could put its workers at risk.
 The company said last week that it anticipates having its pollution controls repaired by April 15.